Fireworks in the Gardens

 three-way branching and 15 buds.
 FRACTURED HEART is an early midseason bloomer.

-'Fractured Heart' (David Kirchhoff/Mary Baker, 2020 advance registration)
+'Fractured Heart' (David Kirchhoff/Mary Baker, 2020, tet)

 You will also see ELEPHANT IN THE ROOM (Mary

-Baker, 2019, tet) which will be introduced in 2020.
+Baker, 2019, tet), introduced in 2020.
 Parents are ALIENS IN THE

 GARDEN X WAVES OF JOY.
 Dramatic 7 inch near white blooms are edged in dark